 General and administrative expenses include compensation and benefits costs for staff working in our executive, finance, investor relations, government affairs, legal, human resources, internal audit, facilities and internal information technology departments.
 These expenses also include fees paid for outside professional services, including audit, tax, legal, government affairs and information technology fees.
+We incurred significant general and administrative expenses in the second and third quarters of 2016 in connection with the departure of our chief executive officer and chief financial officer, a strategic review of our business as well as government affairs and lobbying expenses relating to our individual and family health insurance business.

-Restructuring Charges
+Restructuring Charge

 On March 10, 2015, we implemented an organizational restructuring and cost reduction plan.
 As part of the plan, we eliminated approximately 160 full-time positions, representing approximately 15% of our workforce primarily in our technology and content and customer care and enrollment groups, and to a lesser extent, in our marketing and advertising and general and administrative groups.
-We incurred pre-tax restructuring charges of approximately \$3.9 million for employee termination benefits and related costs as well as \$0.6 million in other pre-tax restructuring charges, primarily consisting of facility exit costs.
-The majority of the restructuring charges were recorded in the first quarter of 2015, when the activities comprising the plan were substantially completed.
+We incurred a pre-tax restructuring charge of approximately \$3.9 million for employee termination benefits and related costs and \$0.6 million for facility and other termination costs.
+The majority of the restructuring charge was recorded in the first quarter of 2015, when the activities comprising the plan were substantially completed.